R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 Here is the doc for it
 [***right here***](https://semanticscholar.readthedocs.io/en/stable/).

-There are so many possibilites with *SemanticScholar*.
+There are so many possibilities with *SemanticScholar*.
 It is possible to generate analytics with
 [***Apache Spark***](https://spark.apache.org/docs/latest/api/python/index.html)
 that is a processing engine, explained